Skip to content

 Orchards Live, North Devon

-Orchards Live is a volunteer-led group in North Devon dedicated to preserving, restoring, and celebrating traditional orchards.
-Orchards Live has worked to reverse the decline of traditional orchards by helping people create, restore, and expand orchards across northern Devon.
-The group offers training courses in grafting, pruning, cider-making, and apple identification, ensuring that local skills and knowledge are passed on.
-They also organise community events such as Apple Days, fairs, and wassails, which bring people together to celebrate heritage fruit varieties and orchard culture.
+Orchards Live is a volunteer-led group in north Devon dedicated to preserving, restoring and celebrating traditional orchards.
+Orchards Live has worked to reverse the decline of traditional orchards by helping people create, restore and expand orchards across northern Devon.
+The group offers training courses in grafting, pruning, cider-making and apple identification, ensuring that local skills and knowledge are passed on.
+They also organise community events such as Apple Days, fairs and wassails, which bring people together to celebrate heritage fruit varieties and orchard culture.

-Tavy & Tamar Apple Group
+Tavy and Tamar Apple Group

-The group is based on the Bere Peninsula in West Devon, and is mainly concerned with orchards on the Peninsula.
+The group is based on the Bere Peninsula in west Devon and is mainly concerned with orchards on the peninsula.
 They encourage the rejuvenation of local orchards through best practice and sustainable management.
-Through grafting, training, and community events like Apple Fest, the group helps preserve rare local apples while passing on orchard skills to new generations.
-They manage historic orchards, provide equipment for juice and cider making, and foster biodiversity by protecting these rich habitats.
+Through grafting, training and community events like Apple Fest, the group helps preserve rare local apples while passing on orchard skills to new generations.
+They manage historic orchards, provide equipment for juice and cider making and foster biodiversity by protecting these rich habitats.
 Their work ensures that the Tamar Valley’s orchard heritage remains a living part of the landscape and community.

 Where to visit